chevere/xr-docs/introduction/get-started.md

 ![intro](../src/app/intro.png)

-There are other [helper functions](../helpers/README.md) that allow you to show system information, pause your code, etc. You can easily [build your own](../developer/custom-helpers.md) dump functions tailored for your specific application context.
+There are other [helper functions](../helpers/README.md) that allow you to show system information, pause your code, etc. You can easily build your own custom helpers to dump functions tailored for your specific application context.

 ## How it works?